 Because we’ve taken the time to modify SIBR for PAC facilities, we’ve been able to implement successfully in multiple facilities with the follow results:

-- Patients and families are more engaged and happier
+- Patients and families are happier and more engaged

-- Nurses are more informed, engaged, and happier
+- Nurses are happier, more informed and more engaged

 - Nurse practitioners and/or physicians are more effective